We look forward to welcoming you to the regatta and hope you have a very enjoyable and successful couple of days racing.

 Henley Masters Regatta takes no responsibility for unregistered boats.
 If you are borrowing or hiring boats from UK clubs then please check with your hirer that your boat is already registered.
 If you have any queries on Boat Registration please contact the EA direct on firstname.lastname@example.org or contact the boat registration specialist at British Rowing.

 Crews should visit: Henley Visitor Information Centre or call 44 (0)1491 578034 Mon – Sat 9am – 4pm.

-Ten toilets will be available in the competitors’ area which will be maintained throughout the regatta for your convenience – please bring tips to the regatta to express your gratitude for this service.
+Ten toilets will be available in the competitors’ area which will be maintained throughout the regatta for your convenience.

 Please note that camping is strictly prohibited at Upper Thames Rowing Club and all areas of Temple Island Meadows including Gate B Hillside car & trailer park.

 There is a mobile catering unit in the competitors area providing fresh coffee, tea, food, cakes and snacks.
 A fully licensed bar will also be operating selling a wide range of refreshments.